 Work on commission?

-I usually do it for real estate photos of interior designers for hotels, villas, holiday homes and b&bs but regarding trees for now I would tell you… Well,depends!
-Tell me about your idea and see if that’s possible!
+I did it in the past for real estate photos of interior designers for hotels, villas, holiday homes and b & b but about the trees for now I would tell you … Depends on.
+Tell me about your idea and let’s see if it’s possible!

 Can you advise me on how to frame the work I'm interested in?

-Very willingly.
-Write to me and I’il try to give you some suggestions.
+If you do not find the optimal solution there, write to me and I will try to give you some personalized suggestions.
 Free of charge and without any commitment on your part.

 Because the first one is an idea That I developed to raise people’s awareness of the environmental problem, and eight large photos in a room seemed like enough to make it.
-“HUGS”/abbracci as I wrote on the page MY TREES is instead a life project, which goes on with me as long as I have the opportunity to look for new trees.
+“HUGS.
+The call of the trees” is instead a life project, which goes on with me until I have the opportunity to look for new trees.

 Can you tell me a little more about your prints?